sisbell/stackwire-gpt/README.md

 The response must only be in JSON using the following structure.
 Only use these fields. {"mainCharacterName": "", "story": ""}
 ```
-Since only the character property was given in the eom, it's the only one that is non-blank in the prompt.
+Since only the character property was given in the project file, it's the only one that is non-blank in the prompt.

 The following is an example of a response.
 The Klingons are threatening the Federation.
 ```